VidalChavez/pygmalion/README.md

-# pygmalion.zsh-theme
+# pygmalion

-The zsh theme pygmalion with VirtualEnv support
+The original pygmalion but now the prompt shows the VirtualEnv name